Here’s a list of common questions. If you have a question that this page doesn’t answer, please use the contact form to get in touch.

 Q: How do I declare a Major in Communication and Digital Studies?

-CDS is part of the ELC Department, so declare a CDS major the same was an English major: schedule a meeting with the chair of ELC to complete your major declaration form.
+Schedule a meeting with the chair of CDS to complete your major declaration form.

 Q: How do I declare a Minor in Digital Studies?

 A: Anyone may declare a minor at the same time they declare a major.
 If you already have declared a major, you can declare a major with the same form.
 First, fill out a Major/Minor Declaration Form (available at the Registrar’s Office at Lee Hall or for download from their webpage).
-Then, get it signed by the Program Director, Zach Whalen (Combs 308), and deliver it back to the Registrar’s office.
+Then, get it signed by the Program Director, Zach Whalen (1201 William Street), and deliver it back to the Registrar’s office.

 Q: Can I complete both a Major in Communication and Digital Studies and minor in Digital Studies?